 This command causes Certificate Autoenrollment to remove all previous configuration and downloaded policy.
 When run as root with the -x option, this command removes all local state information returning the system to the state it had just after package install.

 vascert configure

-Allows you to configure Certificate Autoenrollment settings.

-vascert [common options] configure <command>
+Allows you to configure Certificate Autoenrollment settings. vascert [common options] configure <command> debug enables debug logging for all Certificate Autoenrollment components.

 Sub-commands: